Sequential testing for structural stability in approximate factor models: Assumptions and preliminary theory

 Parts \textit{(i)} and \textit{(ii)} of the assumption are made only for convenience and could be relaxed.
-Clearly from part \textit{(iii)} we have that, in presence of breaks, the change-point location $\tau$ is such that $ \tau>m$.
+Clearly from part \textit{(iii)} we have that, in presence of breaks, the change-point location $\tau$ is such that $ \tau> m$.
 Finally, part \textit{(iv)} is a reasonable requirement for the number of factors to be finite at any point in time.
-By Assumption \ref {ass-1} the covariance is decomposed as
+Note that, under $H_0$ and $H_{A,1}$ we have that $r(t)=r$ for all $m\le t\le T$, while under $H_{A,2}$ $r(t)=r$ for $1\le t< \tau$ and $r(t)=(r+q)$ for $\tau\le t\le T$.